Licensed Tax Relief Experts

 If you owe back taxes or will owe back taxes due to an audit or unfiled tax returns, we will create distance between you and the taxing authorities, giving you time to gather options and get back on track.

 However complex or urgent your tax issue may be, our IRS experts will help.
-We’ve handled everything from a few thousand dollars in debt to several million dollars of complex business tax debt.
+We’ve handled everything from a few thousand dollars in liability to several million dollars of complex business tax liability.

 Why an Enrolled Agent can maximize a positive outcome with the IRS